 The Connection is a two-story, LEED certified, 24,000-square-foot learning/dining facility which opened in August 2010.
 The first floor houses a food-service operation with ample seating, multivenue food offerings, a convenience store, and Papa John's Pizza carryout or delivery service.
 The upper floor houses two classrooms and two computer labs.

-Living on Campus - Drug and Alcohol Policy.
+Drug and Alcohol Policy.
 Grand Valley has a clear policy governing drugs and alcohol: we are drug and alcohol free in all of our living centers, and offer two drug- and alcohol-free lifestyle buildings in which residents are required to sign a contract that they will not consume alcohol or other drugs at any time.
 Students who violate the policy are referred to mandatory drug and alcohol education programming through our Counseling Center.
 We also have a recovery apartment building where students in recovery can live together and where program support is available.